DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 As a Game Master, you need to be prepared to spend time outside of normal session hours working on your Adventure.
 A well-prepared Adventure makes running a session far easier than if you try to 'wing it'.
-Improvisation and sponenaeity are two vital ingredients to a great session of Deck of Adventures, but having important things mapped out and planned ahead of time is important for you as the Game Master.
+Improvisation and spontaneity are two vital ingredients to a great session of Deck of Adventures, but having important things mapped out and planned ahead of time is important for you as the Game Master.